 ABOUT

 Positively Music is here to make music fun!
-We learn through play, practice and encouragement.
-Gone are the days of dreading practicing the piano or being dragged to lessons.
-Positively Music exists to share the joy that learning to play, write and read music can bring to life.
+We learn through play and encouragement.
+Gone are the days of dreading practicing piano or being dragged to music lessons.
+Positively Music exists to share the joy that learning to play, write and read music brings to life.

-Leighton Serlo, founder of Positively Music LLC, has been providing music lessons in the beaches area for the past 8 years and has been singing professionally for over 30 years.
-She connects with students of all ages to bring out the best in them as they learn their instrument.
+Leighton Serlo, lifelong singer and founder of Positively Music LLC, has been providing music lessons in the beaches area for the past decade.
+Having sung professionally and internationally for over 30 years, she connects with students of all ages and backgrounds to bring out the best in them as they learn their instrument.

 LEIGHTON'S STORY

 Leighton’s first professional performance was right here in Jacksonville in junior high in the opera La Boheme as a member of the children’s chorus.
 A few years later she starred as Peter Pan in the Bolles production at the Florida Theatre.
 Those opportunities showed Leighton that anything was possible.
-Leighton went on to the University of North Carolina at Chapel Hill to study voice performance, interpersonal communications, and the adaptation of literature for performance, specifically the adaption of children’s literature for stage.
-Her dedication there opened doors in Hollywood, where after graduation she worked for a production company that created hit shows for children's television.
+She went on to graduate from The University of North Carolina at Chapel Hill after studying voice performance, interpersonal communications, and the adaption of children’s literature for stage.
+Before she graduated, Hollywood came knocking, and so soon, with her degree in-hand, Leighton moved to LA and worked in children's television production.

-As Leighton grew her own family, she took a step back from the professional role and focused on her two young children while also singing at church, leading singalongs in nursing homes and singing the oldies in retirement communities, and performing in bands locally and internationally.
-She wrote, recorded, and produced a Christian Contemporary EP “Live the Calling” and led local Christian women groups as she traveled sharing the love and redemption she had found in Christ.
-As her kids went into elementary school, Leighton found Bach to Rock Music School where she taught lessons and classes so her children could join her.
-A favorite opportunity was working with the music therapy non-profit group "Connecting Thru Music" where she led weekly classes at Neptune Beach Elementary School and other Duval County schools serving children of differing abilities and special needs.
-Bach to Rock has since closed, and Leighton has been teaching piano, voice, general music education, performance preparation and audition coaching on her own for five years, locally in person and online internationally.
+When Leighton and her husband Matt started a family, she took a step back from the professional roles and focused on her home life while also singing at church and in nursing homes, performing in bands locally, and touring internationally with her children at her side.
+She wrote, recorded, and produced a Christian Contemporary EP “Live the Calling” and led Christian women groups as she traveled sharing the love and redemption she had found in Christ.
+As the kids grew into full-time students, Leighton started teaching lessons at a music school close-by.
+A favorite opportunity was working with the music therapy non-profit group "Connecting Thru Music" where she led weekly classes at Duval County schools serving children of differing abilities and needs.
+The music school has since closed, but Leighton has continued teaching piano, voice, general music education, performance preparation and audition coaching on her own locally in person and online internationally.
 Positively Music, LLC is the product of love, experience and dedication to sharing the joy of music with those around us.

 WHAT WE OFFER

-Voice • Ukulele • Guitar • Bass • Drums • Piano • Private Lessons • Early Childhood & Family Classes • Songwriting & Composing • Auditions & Competition Preparation • Workshops & Master Classes • Day Camps • Spring, Winter & Summer Break Camps • Homeschool & Small Group Classes • Acting & Improv • Karaoke Nights • Band • Performance and Recital Opportunities
+Voice • Piano • Private Lessons • Early Childhood & Family Classes • Recorder • Handbells for Children • Songwriting & Composing • Auditions & Competition Preparation • Workshops & Master Classes • Day Camps • Spring, Winter & Summer Break Camps • Homeschool & Small Group Classes • Acting & Improv • Karaoke Nights • Band • Performance and Recital Opportunities• Apprenticeship Opportunities • Bass and Advanced Guitar and Drums Lessons by Referral • Ukulele • Beginner Guitar • Beginner Drums • Student Showcases • Opportunities to sing the National Anthem at Local Events

 WHAT MUSIC DOES FOR THE BRAIN